radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 Thanks to <a href='http://twitter.com/krainboltgreene'>krainboltgreene</a> for pointing out that the guide needed to install the packages specified by rvm requirements.
 He's got a similar <a href='http://krainboltgreene.github.com/l/3'>write up here for Ubuntu 10.04</a>.
 Some of the instructions in this guide were "inspired" by that post.

+This article has been translated to <a href="http://science.webhostinggeeks.com/zivot-radara">Serbo-Croatian</a> language by Anja Skrba from <a href="http://webhostinggeeks.com/"> Webhostinggeeks.com</a>.